openwdl/wdl/versions/development/SPEC.md

 workflow wf {
   input {
-    Int number  #This comment comes after a variable declaration }
+    Integer number  #This comment comes after a variable declaration }

   #You can have comments anywhere in the workflow
   call test

   output { #You can also put comments after braces
     String result = test.result
   }

 }
 ```

 ### Types

 In WDL *all* types represent immutable values.

-* Even types like `File` and `Directory` represent logical "snapshots" of the file or directory at the time when the value was created.
+  - Even types like `File` and `Directory` represent logical "snapshots" of the file or directory at the time when the value was created.
-* It's impossible for a task to change an upstream value which has been provided as an input: even if it makes changes to its local copy the original value is unaffected.
+  - It's impossible for a task to change an upstream value which has been provided as an input: even if it makes changes to its local copy the original value is unaffected.

 All inputs and outputs must be typed.
 The following primitive types exist in WDL: